MarkoBosnjakBosa/MyShop/README.md

 Backend custom form validations (through middleware)
 Form validation by using reCaptcha v2 and reCaptcha v3
 Sending emails by using node mailer
-Using Node.js events for sending emails and SMS messages
+Using Node.js events for triggering the sending of emails and SMS messages
 MongoDB and mongoose (queries, limits, sorts, pagings)